CorpseSaviour/rogue-js-v2/README.md

 ## Running the "game"

-As a react project, just run npm start and the project will start itself, the quotes around the word game are meant as a joke, because in the current state it's technically a game but it's bare bones
+As a react project, just run `npm install` and `npm start` and the project will start itself, the quotes around the word game are meant as a joke, because in the current state it's technically a game but it's bare bones